stepan20000/IntermediateAlgorithmScripting/README.md

 ##Names of scripting challenges:

-Sum All Numbers in a Range *
+###Sum All Numbers in a Range
+We'll pass you an array of two numbers.
+Return the sum of those two numbers and all numbers between them.
+The lowest number will not always come first.
+Completed - SumAllNumbersInARange.js

 Diff Two Arrays *